Accused of a Sex Crime?

 Contact Dallas Criminal Attorney Christy Harris for Assistance

 As a former prosecutor of sex crimes, as well as a private attorney with a special focus on defending sex crimes, Christy Harris knows how the criminal justice system works from both sides of the table.
-Accusations of a sex crime can put you at serious risk of losing your family, your friends, your job, your reputation and ultimately your freedom.
+From statutory rape to Indecent Exposure, accusations of a sex crime can put you at serious risk of losing your family, your friends, your job, your reputation and ultimately your freedom.
 Protect yourself, and do not hesitate to contact the Law Office of Christine Harris today.